Gaynor Faye: Career

 In March 2021, Faye appeared in the BBC One drama The Syndicate as Cheryl Armitage.

-Since 2021, Faye has narrated Hornby: A Model World following the works of Hornby, Scalextrix, and Airfix on the Yesterday channel.
+Since 2021, Faye has narrated Hornby: A Model World following the works of Hornby, Scalextrics, and Airfix on the Yesterday channel.
+In September 2023, Faye starred in the Channel 5 drama series The Inheritance, appearing alongside Samantha Bond, Jemima Rooper, Rob James-Collier and Adil Ray.